SamRadecki003/SamRadecki003/README.md

 - I'm Sam, a full stack software engineer and graduate of The Grace Hopper Program at Fullstack Academy
-- Before becoming a software engineer, I was a High School Math and Computer Sciece Teacher 🔭 I’m currently working on a personal project 🔭
+- Before becoming a software engineer, I was a High School Math and Computer Sciece Teacher

+🔭 I’m currently working on personal projects 🔭

 ## 📚 Technology Stacks 📚